MarcMartin1999/Pokemon-Team-Generator/README.md

 # Pokemon Team Generator

 PTG it's a porject to focus on improve Python, http, css and another skills.
-Its based on web scrapping so if you want to execute the project (Main.py), you will have to wait 2 minutes aprox for the webs and data managament.
+Its based on web scraping so if you want to execute the project (Main.py), you will have to wait 2 minutes aprox for the webs and data managament.
 The web scrapping is based on selenium and use Firefox.